xuan-li/CSE-544-Project/README.md

 ### Times:

-- Peaks in one day for each lemma is roughly the same
+- Peaks in one day for each lemma is roughly the same.
 - Visits per day in weekends are more than weekdays for each entries.

 ### Languages: